Owensboro, KY Office

 Payroll, including eligible benefits.
 These are group medical, dental, retirement, paid sick or family leave, state UC.

-Individual compensation limited to $100,000 annual rate which is $15,385 for the 8-week period; eligible benefits for those individuals can be included in addition to that number.
+Individual compensation limited to $100,000 annual rate which is $15,385 for the 8-week period or $46,154 for the 24 week period.
+Business owners are capped at $15,384 for the 8 week period or $20,833 for the 24 week period.
+Eligible benefits for those individuals can be included in addition to these numbers.

 Rent or leases in effect as of Feb 15th, 2020